Rational O(2)-Equivariant Spectra: The toral model

 \subsection{The model \texorpdfstring{$\acal(\torus)$}{A(T)}}

-The algebraic category for rational $\torus$--equivariant cohomology theories is established in \cite{gre99}.
-We introduce that category, explain how to turn this into a differential graded category and then define the injective model structure.
+The algebraic category for the homotopy category of rational $\torus$--spectra is established in \cite{gre99}.
+We adapt that category to the toral case and explain how to relate it to the $\torus$--case.
+Our starting point is the category of chain complexes with an action of $W$.